QuentinOchem/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 This proposal introduces two concepts:

-- A new pragma Assertion_Level which allows to name a specific assertion level and its dependencies.
+- A new pragma ``Assertion_Level`` which allows to name a specific assertion level and its dependencies.
-- An extension for the syntax of all assertions (preconditions, postconditions, assertions...) that allows to designate assertions as being related to a specific level.
+- An extension for the syntax of all assertions (preconditions, postconditions, pragma ``Assert``...) that allows to designate assertions as being related to a specific level.
+- An extension of the ``Ghost`` aspect/pragma to associate the associated ghost entity with a specific level.

 Tools such as compilers, provers or static analysers will be able to be configured to enable or not certain assertion levels.